-You may not be aware, but Quentin Tarantino has a new movie on the cards.
+You may not be aware, but Quentin Tarantino is currently shooting his new movie.
 It was 2016 when his last film, The Hateful Eight, was released, and anticipation is steadily building for his new film.
 Here's what we know so far.

 It's not strictly about serial killer Charles Manson